-48-Hour pH Bravo Capsule
+48-Hour Bravo Capsule ph test

 The 48-hour Bravo pH capsule test evaluates the extent of acid reflux, or backflow, from the stomach into the esophagus.
 This may be done during an upper endoscopy or through the mouth using a specialized delivery system.
 Exactly where the capsule is placed is determined via endoscopy or manometric testing of the esophagus.